YosaiProject/yosai/doc/docs/sessionmanagement.md

 Only `Serializable` objects can be serialized in Yosai.
 A Serializable class implements the serialize_abcs.Serializable abstract base class, which requires that a `marshmallow.Schema` class be defined for it within its `serialization_schema` classmethod.

+If you want to save a None-valued session attribute, you *must* specify allow_none=True within the fields declaration in the Schema class or Yosai will raise a DeserializationException revealing this requirement to you.

 ## Example:  Shopping Cart Session Management